Personal life of Cicero: Political and social thought

 The combination of the Roman governing system, used by the oligarchy to selfishly maximize economic exploitation, and the introduction of the business minded equites, increased the plundering of resources in the Empire.
 The large-scale extortion destabilized the political system further, which was continuously under pressure by both foreign wars and from the populares.
 Moreover, this period of Roman history was marked by constant in-fighting between the senators and the equites over political power and control of the courts.
 The problem arose because Sulla originally enfranchised the equites, but then these privileges were soon removed after he stepped down from office.
 Cicero, as an eques, naturally backed their claims to participate in the legal process; moreover, the constant conflict was incompatible with his vision of a concordia ordinum.
 The conflict between the two classes showed no signs of short-term resolution.
-The ruling class for over a century had showed nothing of "selfless service" to the Republic and through their actions only undermined its stability, contributing to the creation of a society ripe for revolution.
+The ruling class for over a century had shown nothing of "selfless service" to the Republic and through their actions only undermined its stability, contributing to the creation of a society ripe for revolution.

 The establishment of individual power bases both within Rome and in the provinces undermined Cicero's guiding principle of a free state, and thus the Roman Republic itself.
 This factionalised the Senate into cliques, which constantly engaged each other for political advantage.
 These cliques were the optimates, led by such figures as Cato, and in later years Pompey, and the populares, led by such men as Julius Caesar and Crassus.
 Although the optimates were generally republicans, some leaders of the optimates had distinctly dictatorial ways.
 Caesar, Crassus and Pompey were at one time the head of the First Triumvirate, which directly conflicted with the republican model as it did not comply with the system of holding a consulship for one year only.
 Cicero's vision for the Republic could not succeed if the populares maintained their position of power.
 Cicero did not envisage widespread reform, but a return to the "golden age" of the Republic.
 Despite Cicero's attempts to court Pompey over to the republican side, he failed to secure either Pompey's genuine support or peace for Rome.